brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/slashcommands-menu.md

 \page slashcommands-menu Slash commands

-Here you will find examples on how to use slash commands, subcommands, and different types or parameters.
+Here, you will find examples on how to use slash commands, subcommands, and different types or parameters.

 * \subpage slashcommands "Using Slash Commands"
 * \subpage clearing_slashcommands